codedragon/Puppy_career_talk/slides.md

 ## Issues
 * Recession.<!-- .element: class="fragment" data-fragment-index="1" -->
 * Sysadmin, most marketable skill, also my least favorite.<!-- .element: class="fragment" data-fragment-index="2" -->
-* Languages used mostly irrelevant to industry.<!-- .element: class="fragment" data-fragment-index="3" -->
+* Languages coded in were mostly irrelevant to industry.<!-- .element: class="fragment" data-fragment-index="3" -->
 * self-taught, worked in a vacuum.<!-- .element: class="fragment" data-fragment-index="4" -->
 * Only knew two other developers in Seattle.<!-- .element: class="fragment" data-fragment-index="5" -->

 ### Only knew two other developers in Seattle

+# Lessons
+* Never assume
+* Always be preparing for your next step